Professor Poopsnagle's Steam Zeppelin: Part 6: The Last Mineral

 In the Poopmobile as they return from their last adventure, Peter uses an old trick to divulge the secret of the last Salamanders cryptogram.
 At the base camp, they decipher the coded message and to their amazement they discover that the last mineral is positioned underneath the Sydney Opera House.
 How are they going to find it?

 Sator is heartily amused as he can see their every move on the vision bug, and he gloats in front of a terrified Poopsnagle.
 Sator has also arranged for Matt to let Dingle and Murk into Secret Valley late one night to take the minerals and Salamanders from the safe in the barn.
 Blackmailing Matt into helping him get the Doctor's notes, Sator now has all he needs to make Mega Steam.
+Despite his contributions in getting the notes and minerals, however, Dingle is vilified by Sator for the vision bug being destroyed after the raid, although both are unaware that the children discovered the bug and smashed it on purpose; already angry and frustrated by Sator and Murk continually blaming him for mishaps beyond his control, Dingle becomes increasingly alienated and turns against Sator, who tells him he is dismissed from his post, and that he was useless and had no value to Sator's mission, leaving Dingle feeling humiliated and dejected.

-In a kangaroo court, the children try a very despondent Matt, who tries to convince them that he has a plan to retrieve the booty from Sator.
+Meanwhile, in a kangaroo court back at Secret Valley, the children try a very despondent Matt, who tries to convince them that he has a plan to retrieve the booty from Sator.
 At first the children and the doctor are unwilling to listen, but when they realize that they do not have a plan without Matt's help, they decide to give him a last chance.
-Matt has been given a vision communicator as his payment for letting the enemy into Secret Valley He uses the communicator to contact Sator to record his voice, which they need to fool the computer that guards his castle.
+Sator has given Matt a vision communicator designed by Dingle as his payment for letting the enemy into Secret Valley.
+He uses this communicator to contact Sator to record his voice, which they need to fool the computer that guards his castle.
 But to get into the castle, they have to somehow convince Sator to leave.
 Divina Devaga works in the department of antiquities in a museum in Sydney.
 Sator has never met the woman, although he knows she has a thick European accent.
 With the aid of Peter Poopsnagle's voice simulator, and a bit of make up, Carmen poses as the mysterious Divina, and fools Sator completely.
 Whilst she is dining with him at Roberto's Restaurant, the others reclaim the minerals, notes and Salamanders from Sator's strong hold.
 But Sator returns before they have finished and captures Peter Poopsnagle.
 This is when Peter is cruelly reunited with his grandfather.